 One of a Kind: Reflections on the K2 Trek

 GeoEx trip leader and photographer extraordinaire, Vassi Koutsaftis has a special love for the demanding and spectacular trek to K2 and Broad Peak (something he described in his blog K2: Trekking Among Giants).
-Now back from leading GeoEx’s 2018 group trip there, he reflects on the experience.
+He reflects on the experience of leading GeoEx’s 2018 group trip there.

 What was different about this K2 Trek?